polinetuch/netflix-clone/README.md

 This is the frontend web application of Netflix.
 It is built entirely on React and utilising React modern features like hooks/ternary operator/ES6.
-The app queries The Movie Database API via Axios to get different genres of movies such as Netflix Original, Trending Now, Top Rated, Action Movies, Comedy, Horror Movies, Romance and Documentaries.
+The app queries The Movie Database API via Axios to get different genres of movies such as:

+    1. Netflix Original
+    2. Trending Now
+    3. Top Rated
+    4. Action Movies
+    5. Comedy
+    6. Horror Movies
+    7. Romance
+    8. Documentaries.

 By utilising movie-trailer and react-youtube npm, the movie name gets passed as a string to query for the video code in movie-trailer.
 React-youtube then plays the movie trailers that